 Marshfield generally buys U.S. government and agency bonds as the default option for its taxsheltered, tax-exempt, or low-tax-bracket taxable clients.
-Marshfield buys debt in the form of corporate paper only if Marshfield believes it understands the issuer's credit quality and is paid to take the risk of buying corporate obligations (e.g. the yield-to-maturity spread over government bonds is high enough to justify the risk of investing in corporate bonds).
+Marshfield buys corporate debt securities only if it believes it understands the issuer's credit quality and is paid to take the risk of buying corporate obligations (e.g. the yield-to-maturity spread over government bonds is high enough to justify the risk of investing in corporate bonds).
 This means that Marshfield usually buys bonds from companies whose stock Marshfield would be willing to own (at a price), as Marshfield will have done an in-depth analysis and affirmed the security of the bond's underlying cash flows.